Ne4rBy/ne4rby.github.io/_posts/2024-05-23-devvortex_writeup.md

 Discovered open port 22/tcp on 10.10.11.242
 ```

-Then i launched a basic group of script to seek more info from the open ports:
+Then i launched a basic group of scripts to seek more info from the open ports:

 ```perl
 nmap -sCV -p22,80 10.10.11.242